EeroHY/tsoha-film/README.md

 - User account registration
 - Registered users can write film reviews and give them stars
+- Registered users can comment on other users' reviews
-- Users can edit their own reviews
+- Users can remove their own reviews and comments
 - Reviews page shows all published reviews from all users, even without registration
-- Registered users can comment on other users' reviews
-- Users can set a profile picture
+- Users can set a profile picture and change their username and password

 ### Usage:
 Docker usage: